Except my spouse. Rain chains get me in trouble with him.

 Michael : They don’t work.

-Me : They have been working in Japan since ..well…forever.
+Me : They have been working in Japan since ..well… F.O.R.E.V.E.R.

 Michael : Ohhh really?
 Mmmmm.
 Well, maybe next year.

-Me : (using my inside voice) Men suck.
+Me : (using my inside voice) Men suck. (here’s a funny thing about that.)

 CONCLUSION: I will need to live my rain chain dreams vicariously through you for one more year.
 Next year, the temper tantrums will continue begin.

 We women suffer.
 We suffer because of Pinterest.
 And the Internet.
-And Google images.
-Punishment.
-Visual punishment.

 Do you have any idea how many great rain chain images are out there?

 Mind blowing ideas are freakin’ everywhere.
+No fair.

 Don’t worry.
-I summarized all the goodies here in this blog post.
-Saved you the leg work.
-Maybe it will work on your husband.
-Just remember to tell him that the rain chains are sexy and cheap.
+I summarized all the goodies right here in the blog post.
+I saved you the leg work.

 Men like those words.
+Sexy AND Cheap.

 I will give you the ‘Rain Chain DIY know-how‘ and you can send me pictures.
 Deal?
+Deal.

 You can send them to me via instagram.
 You can find me here.

-SEND ME YOUR PHOTOS.
+SEND ME YOUR PHOTOS of your rain chains.

 I can then glue them all over the side of my house.
 That will show Michael how good the rain chains COULD look, if they were ACTUALLY hanging on our house.